mFireworks/Triple-Battle-Converter/README.md

 This tool is to automate the process of setting all the trainers within Pokemon Black 1, White 1, Black 2, and White 2 to triple battles.
 It doesn't do anything more than just setting the Battle Type flag in the usable trainers from whatever it is prior, to a triple battle.

+## Disclaimer

+This program modifies files within a folder at the binary level.
+Incorrect usage of this tool can lead to potential data corruption.
+There are a number of checks in place to mitigate the chances of this occurring, but use this tool at your own risk.

 ### Required Tools

 [Universal Pokemon Randomizer](https://github.com/Ajarmar/universal-pokemon-randomizer-zx/releases) - Used to randomize the game and set some of the flags that this tool doesn't set.
 (This tool does require java to run)